Jaya Parvati Vrat Importance, Rituals & Other Facts

 Helplessness made the woman turn towards Lord Shiva, who granted her wish of getting back her dead husband to life.
 Besides, they were immensely blessed with their most awaited want of having a son.
 In this way, the ritual of worshipping Lord Shiva and Goddess Parvati came into being.
 Women follow this ritual wholeheartedly to get bestowed with innumerable blessings from the deities.

-Get a complete guide to your life by opting for our Free Janam Kundli Analysis and get personalised solutions with absolute accuracy.
+Get a complete guide to your life by opting for our Janam Kundli Analysis and get personalised solutions with absolute accuracy.

 Puja and Rituals On Jaya Parvati Vrat Festival